Joseph Tartakovsky

 He is the author two books: The Lives of the Constitution: Ten Exceptional Minds that Shaped America’s Supreme Law (2018) and No Way Home: The Crisis of Homelessness and How to Fix It with Intelligence and Humanity (2021).
 His book, The Lives of the Constitution, became a #1 bestseller on Amazon.com in the three areas: constitutional law, legal history, and legal biography.

-His writings have appeared in publications that include the New York Times, Wall Street Journal, the Los Angeles Times, and Forbes.
+His writings have appeared in publications that include the New York Times, Wall Street Journal, the Los Angeles Times, National Review, The New Criterion, Commentary Magazine, and Forbes.
 He has been a guest on C-SPAN's Washington Journal.
 C-SPAN's Book TV featured a book release event for The Lives of the Constitution in Washington, D.C.

-A video featuring Tartakovsky and based on his book's chapter on Alexander Hamilton, filmed by PragerU, has received over 1.6 million views on YouTube.

 Career history

 Joseph Tartakovsky served as a law clerk to Judge Paul K. Kelly, Jr., of the United States Court of Appeals for the Tenth Circuit.
 He was an associate at Gibson Dunn & Crutcher LLC, an international law firm, in San Francisco, where he practiced in criminal defense and civil litigation.